Nemo64/replicator/README.md

 - You want to show the user a list of all calendars he can see (including shared ones)
 - You want to show the user all appointments of this week/month over multiple calendars

-The replicator-db will duplicate the data (on fs-events) into different structures.
+Replicator can duplicate the data into different structures.

 - The main calendar files live in `source/6ff6255b-45b5-4895-8d59-50fa60663cfc.json`
 - Replicator can store the uuid's, access rights and names of calendars in `views/user+1@example.com/calendars.json`